Trading Standards mission statement

 Citizens Advice Consumer Service

 The Citizens Advice Consumer Service is the first point of contact for trading standards queries.
 The advice they give is free and impartial.
-You can tel: 0808 223 1133 from 9am to 5pm on Monday to Friday.
+You can telephone: 0808 223 1133 from 9am to 5pm on Monday to Friday.

 We have an arrangement with Citizens Advice which means that they provide advice whilst forwarding all enquiries to us for information.